bick4ord/earthdata-search/README.md

     nvm use

-##### Serverless Framework

-Earthdata Search utilizes the [Serverless Framework](https://serverless.com/) for managing AWS resources.
-In order to fully run and manage the application you'll need to install it:

-    npm install -g serverless@latest

 ##### PostgreSQL

 Earthdata Search uses PostgreSQL in production on AWS RDS.
 If you don't already have it installed, [download](https://www.postgresql.org/download/) and install it to your development environment.